Secret Story 7 (Portuguese season): Margarida

 Margarida is 35 years old, lives in Barreiro and is known to have been the founder and president of Clube das Virgens.
 She graduated in Social Communication, is a true "woman of the seven trades", developed Social Marketing campaigns, was part of the musical duo Barbie and Ken dedicated to children, was dancer of the first female cheerleader of Benfica and worked as security.
-In his personal blog, he shares the adventures and misadventures of his day-to-day life.
-Still in search of his enchanted prince, Margarida does not exclude the possibility of finding him inside the House.
+In her personal blog, she shares the adventures and misadventures of her day-to-day life.
+Still in search of her enchanted prince, Margarida does not exclude the possibility of finding him inside the House.
 She was evicted on Day 8.